-Unfriendly skies: Airline workers brace for mass layoffs
+Unfriendly Skies: Airline Workers Brace for Mass Layoffs

-DETROIT (AP) — The worries are growing for United Airlines flight attendant Jordy Comeaux.
+DETROIT — The worries are growing for United Airlines flight attendant Jordy Comeaux.

 In a few days, he’ll be among roughly 40,000 airline workers whose jobs are likely to evaporate in an industry decimated by the coronavirus pandemic.